 Bears vs Bucs Game Preview & Betting Odds

-Click on the link for more free NFL betting predictions from our experts on staff.
+Click on the link for more free NFL picks from our expert handicappers on staff.

 The addition of Khalil Mack has turned a really good Bears defense into of the elite units in the league.
 Chicago comes into this game ranked 2nd in the NFL against the run (65.3 ypg) and 11th against the pass (223.7 ypg).
 They also lead the league in sacks (14) and are tied for 2nd in takeaways (8).

 As good as Tampa Bay’s offense has looked in their first 3 games, their numbers have been greatly aided by going up against a couple of sub-par defenses in the Saints and Steelers.
 The one good defense they played was the Eagles and they only managed 21 points.
 I think it’s going to be a long day for whoever ends up starting for Tampa Bay, whether it be Ryan Fitzpatrick or Jameis Winston.